irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **June 2021:** Irina has been awarded tenure and promotion to Associate Professor at Texas A&M effective September 1, 2021

 * **May 2021:** A new manuscript with [Hee Cheol Chung](https://heech31.github.io) and [Yang Ni](https://web.stat.tamu.edu/~yni/) on *"Phylogenetically informed Bayesian truncated copula graphical models for microbial association networks"* is now available on [arXiv](https://arxiv.org/abs/2105.05082).
 [R code](https://github.com/heech31/phyloBCG) to reproduce the results.

 * **May 2021:** A new manuscript with Dongbang Yuan on *"Double-matched matrix decomposition for multi-view data"* is now available on [arXiv](https://arxiv.org/2105.03396).
 [R code](https://github.com/justicesuker/DMMD_Code) to reproduce the results.